Lokua Kanza: 1998–2004: Lokua Kanza 3, Toyebi Té and Toto Bona Lokua

 In June 1998, Kanza started working on his forthcoming 12-track eponymous album, Lokua Kanza 3, while on tour in Würzburg, Bavaria.
 While working on Lokua Kanza 3, he contributed substantially to Natalie Merchant's second studio album, Ophelia, as an acoustic guitarist by the summer's end.
 Lokua Kanza 3 came out in the fall under RCA Records, with added orchestral components, including strings that enriched the overall sound.
-Lyrics were presented in Lingala, Swahili, French, and English, and the record explored diverse themes linked to everyday life.
-Its breakout singles included "Don't Tell Me", co-written with Natalie Merchant; "I Believe In You", written with Siedah Garrett; and "More Than Just Sex", co-written with Lamont Dozier.
-In 1999, he engaged in several projects, composing the song "Liberté" for the Congolese-French collective Bisso Na Bisso, which appeared on their album Racines.
+Lyrics were performed in Lingala, Swahili, French, and English, and the record explored diverse themes linked to everyday life.
+It was supported by "Don't Tell Me", co-written with Natalie Merchant; "I Believe In You", with Siedah Garrett; and "More Than Just Sex", with Lamont Dozier.
+In 1999, Kanza engaged in several projects, composing the song "Liberté" for the Congolese-French collective Bisso Na Bisso, which appeared on their album Racines.
 He also appeared on Portuguese singer Sara Tavares' second studio album Mi Ma Bô on tracks such as "I've Got a Song in My Heart" and "Tu És O Sol".